Why Steaming Is So Good For Your Hair

 • Makes hair shiny.
 Steaming hair increases the production of natural oils and improves moisture retention.
 As a result, the hair looks shiny and healthy.

 • Keeps curly hair healthy.
 Curly hair is brittle and may need some extra TLC for added strength and health.
 Steaming curly and kinky hair retains its moisture and allows other hair care products to enter the hair cuticles easily.
-This boosts its health.
+This boosts its health, making it one of the best methods to make your hair grow faster.

 Lungi, a South African blogger, shared that she used a cloth steamer to steam her hair after applying conditioner.
 Regarding results, she states, “Seriously my new growth had a life of its own – that’s the only way I can describe it: it felt full, fluffy and the coils were popping!
 My hand in hair syndrome was at an all time high….
 I am going to add steaming to most of my deep conditioning sessions.
 I am so glad that I tried this out.
 I definitely saw more benefit to my new growth than the chemically processed hair (i).”

 It stands clear that steaming is among the best ways to take care of your hair.
+And the best part is you can combine it with deep conditioning to double its benefits.
 But should everyone steam their hair?
 Find out next.

 Who Should Steam Their Hair?